 Modern First Amendment case law is unique in the entire world for its strength of speech protection, and in my opinion it remains the best thought-out meditation on how to have free speech in the real world.
 But it didn’t arise from nowhere — it grew over time as a result of a free speech culture.
 This reading list is meant to give you a good overview of how that culture evolved.

-- “Free Speech: A History from Socrates to Social Media,” Jacob Mchangama, @JMchangama (2017–).
-The only truly international source on this list is, in my experience, completely unique and truly international.
+- “Free Speech: A History from Socrates to Social Media,” Jacob Mchangama, @JMchangama (2022).
+This book is, in my experience, completely unique and truly international.
 Mchangama’s book is a fantastic expansion of his work on “Clear and Present Danger,” a FIRE-sponsored podcast.
 The book and podcast eloquently demonstrate that free speech has been a recurrent issue for human society all across the globe since the dawn of civilization.
-Jacob is writing a book to expand upon the podcast series, and — believe me — that book will be on the list as soon as it’s published.
 Without contributions like this, it’s easy to come away with the impression that free speech is primarily just a concern in, say, the Netherlands, the U.K., and the U.S. … And with that caveat, let’s get back to the list, which is overwhelmingly about the state of free speech in just the U.S.!
 Winner of my book of the month award for January 2022.
 Ancient world until today, spans the globe:

 - “Mere Civility,” Teresa M. Bejan, @tmbejan (2017).
 This underappreciated book not only did a wonderful job introducing the world, and me for that matter, to the ancient Greek concepts of isegoria and parrhesia, but also proposes an unlikely champion or model for American free speech: the founder of Rhode Island, the uncompromising and cantankerous Puritan, Roger Williams.
 It sounded unlikely to me, but Bejan makes a great argument that the U.S.’s more expansive notion of freedom of speech goes waaaay back.
 Britain and the U.S. colonies in the 17th century: